 Where can I view the Schedule?

-We use Sched, view our complete online schedule here.
+Find links to our online schedule here.
 Schedule and presenters are subject to change.

 What are the types of Festival Events?

 The Telluride Mushroom Festival has three different kinds of event types listed in this year’s program.

 - Free Events: Listed in GREEN and are free-to-the-public events (no charge)

 - These include Mushroom ID Tent, Parade, free outdoor workshops, vendor booth viewing, and other TBD events.

 - Full Festival Pass Holder Events: These will be included in the purchase of a full festival pass.
 Some of these events may have limited space available.
 Be sure to view the schedule online to better plan for arriving to your favorite workshops, lectures and forays on time.